Top 5 Crisis Management Platforms to Enhance Your Emergency Response

 One critical aspect of cyber risk and crisis management is mitigating the impact of a successful breach.
 For example, if a bad actor compromises an employee’s credentials, the more they can move through the system — the costlier and more damaging the breach.

 Other technologies aim to prevent breaches and restrict movement, while rapid recovery helps get all hands on deck to stop and recover from the incident.
 Having a cloud-based recovery platform as part of your crisis management program can go far in minimizing the cost of a cyber attack.
+Swiftly notifying response teams and maintaining open communication lines during incidents are crucial for effective crisis management.

-Advanced Training Simulations
+Advanced Training Simulations for Crisis Communication

 New virtualization technologies have enabled enterprises to simulate attacks and execute response plans in a contained environment.
 Rather than waiting for attacks to occur for hands-on experience, virtual environments allow new and experienced team members to work through crisis management plans to prepare for the real thing.

 Additionally, managers and stakeholders can review how teams enact crisis management plans and practices, which may help identify areas for improvement.
+Reputation management is crucial in protecting a brand during negative situations and ensuring effective crisis responses.

 Another benefit of advanced simulations is providing cybersecurity training to other teams and departments that are not directly involved in crisis management but may enable an attack.
 For example, creating scenarios that employees may face will help them better identify phishing and social engineering attacks.